 You generally can choose to claim income taxes you paid or accrued during the year to a foreign country or U.S. possession as a credit against your U.S. income tax.
-Or, you can deduct them as an itemized deduction (see chapter 23).
+Or, you can deduct them as an itemized deduction.